the pond report

 Washington State Department of Ecology

-Once milfoil becomes well-established within a waterbody, it is difficult or impossible to remove.
-In smaller waterbodies (350 acres or less), we have had some limited success using an aquatic herbicide called Sonar® to remove milfoil.
+Once milfoil becomes well-established within a water body, it is difficult or impossible to remove.
+In smaller water bodies (350 acres or less), we have had some limited success using an aquatic herbicide called Sonar® to remove milfoil.
 Recently the state legislature gave limited approval for the use of 2,4-D to control pioneering milfoil infestations.
 Other control methods include: Harvesting, rotovation (underwater rototilling), installation of bottom barriers, diver hand pulling, diver dredging, and in some very limited situations the use of triploid (sterile) grass carp.
 We are investigating other biological controls such as the milfoil weevil.
 The management of milfoil costs the state and private individuals up-to-one million dollars per year.

 Other Federal Government Websites